 Recent News About EMDR

 Recently, Eye Movement Desensitization and Reprocessing (EMDR) therapy has been gaining attention in the news for its effectiveness in treating anxiety disorders.
-Studies have shown that EMDR can reduce levels of traumatic memories and improve overall mental health.
+Studies have shown that it can reduce levels of traumatic memories and improve overall mental health.

-The American Psychiatric Association officially recognizes EMDR as a form of psychotherapy to treat PTSD (post-traumatic stress disorder).
+The American Psychiatric Association officially recognizes Eye Movement Desensitization and Reprocessing therapy as a form of psychotherapy to treat PTSD (post-traumatic stress disorder).
 However, other organizations are beginning to recognize it as an effective treatment for other types of anxiety disorders.
 With increasing evidence of its efficacy, more people are turning to EMDR as a safe and effective way to manage their symptoms.

 What Is EMDR?